 We study the problem of testing \textit{small set expansion} for general graphs.
 Given a graph $G=(V,E)$ with $n$ vertices and $m$ edges, and a set $S\subseteq V$, let the \textit{volume} of $S$ be the sum of degree of vertices in $S$, that is, $\vol(S):=\sum_{v\in S} \deg_G(v),$ where $\deg_G(v)$ denotes the degree of vertex $v$.
 Define the \textit{conductance} of $S$ as $\phi(S):=\frac{e(S,V\backslash S)}{\vol(S)},$ where $e(S,V\backslash S)$ is the number of edges leaving $S$; and define the \textit{$k$-expansion profile} of $G$ as $\phi(k):=\min_{S:\vol(S)\leq k}\phi(S)$.
 A graph $G$ is called a $(k,\phi)$-expander if $\phi(k)\geq \phi$, that is, all the subsets in $G$ with volume at most $k$ have conductance at least $\phi$.
 We will refer to small set expander as $(k,\phi)$-expander and refer to small set expansion as $\phi(k)$.

-Besides of the relation to the mixing time of random walks~\cite{LK99:mixing}, small set expansion has been of much interest recently for its close connection to the unique games conjecture~\cite{RS10:expansion,ABS10:subexp}, and the design of local graph partitioning algorithms in massive graphs~\cite{ST08:local,ACL06:localpr,AP09:evolvingset,OT12:clustering,KL12:sparse}.
+Besides of the relation to the mixing time of random walks~\cite{LK99:mixing}, small set expansion has been of much interest recently for its close connection to the unique games conjecture~\cite{RS10:expansion,ABS10:subexp}, the design of local graph partitioning algorithms in massive graphs~\cite{ST08:local,ACL06:localpr,AP09:evolvingset,OT12:clustering,KL12:sparse}, and locally testable codes that are testable with linear number of queries~\cite{BGHMRS12:longcode}.
 Approximation algorithms and spectral characterizations for the small set expansion problem have been studied~\cite{ABS10:subexp,LRTV12:sparse,LOT12:spectral,KL12:sparse,OT12:clustering,OW12:sse}.
 It is natural to ask if one can efficiently (in sublinear time) test if a graph is a small set expander.